nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Adding a contact

-Adds a person's information into Teaching Assistant.
+Adds a contact into Teaching Assistant.

-Format: `add n/NAME p/NUMBER e/EMAIL a/ADDRESS [t/TAG]...`
+Format: `cadd n/NAME p/NUMBER e/EMAIL a/ADDRESS [t/TAG]...`

 <div markdown="span" class="alert alert-primary">:bulb: **Tips:**
-A person can have any number of tags (including 0).<br/>
+A contact can have any number of tags (including 0).<br/>
 A contact can be tagged to an entry to easily filter for contacts related an entry.
 </div>

 Example(s):

-* `add n/Danny p/98765432 e/danny@email.com t/consultation 1`
+* `cadd n/Danny p/98765432 e/danny@email.com t/consultation 1`
-* `add n/Amy p/12345678 e/amy@email.com t/Colleague t/OwesMoney t/meeting 1`
+* `cadd n/Amy p/12345678 e/amy@email.com t/Colleague t/OwesMoney t/meeting 1`

 ### Finding a contact

-Finds an existing contact by name in the address book.
+Finds all contacts whose name contain all of the specified keywords and displays them as a list.

-Format: `find KEYWORD [MORE_KEYWORDS]...`
+Format: `cfind KEYWORD [MORE_KEYWORDS]...`

 * Only names are searched.
 * The search is case-insensitive e.g. `amy` will match `Amy`.